Charles Dadant: American Bee Journal

-International Beekeeping
+International beekeeping

 Charles Dadant is one of the pioneers of modern beekeeping.
-He strived to import Italian bees into the United States and, according to ABC in Bee Culture 1890, he succeeded by shipping 250 queen bees to the United States in 1874.
+He strived to import Italian bees into the United States, and according to ABC in Bee Culture 1890, he succeeded by shipping 250 queen bees to the United States in 1874.
 He was not the first to bring Italian queens into the United States, selling for up to half the price ($12) asked by his competitors.

 Charles Dadant was always seeking a better way to keep bees.
 Having initially worked with the European beekeeping technique of skeps without frames, Dadant's attention was drawn by a magazine article to Moses Quinby and his work Mysteries of Bee-Keeping Explained (1853) and later to Lorenzo L. Langstroth's work A Practical Treatise on the Hive and the Honey-Bee (1859).
 He recognized the superiority of the magazine hive with movable frames.
 He tried Quinby's and Langstroth's frame sizes and also developed his own frame size of 12" x 13" (30.5 × 33 cm), which he also recommended in a French-language pamphlet, Petit Cours D'Apiculture, in 1874.
 He quickly abandoned that kind of beekeeping for the modern Langstroth hive concept.
 Bee hives have often been designed and built without regard for the needs and habits of the honey bee colony.
 Probably the best design for a colony was the large hive developed by Charles Dadant.
 It provided a large, deep brood chamber with plenty of room in which the queen could lay, and shallower supers for honey storage.
 However, the price and promotion of smaller Langstroth hives made of thin wooden boards offered for sale during the period from about 1885 to 1900 eventually made them more popular.

 Dadant founded one of the first beekeeping equipment factories in Hamilton, Illinois, which is still owned by the Dadant family today.

 His writings on the large Dadant hive design appeared both in America and Europe and were responsible for the introduction of modern beekeeping methods in Europe.
-Here, the modified large Dadant-Blatt hive, named after swiss beekeeper Johann Blatt, became the standard in many countries.
+Here, the modified large Dadant-Blatt hive, named after Swiss beekeeper Johann Blatt, became the standard in many countries.
 The modified 10-blade Dadant hive, named after him, has been disseminated worldwide by his descendants since 1874.
 It is compatible with the Langstroth hive and became famous in Europe by honorable buckfast bee breeder Karl Kehrle (Brother Adam) in Devon, England.

-For international beekeeping, it is important that that the magazine hive system used in professional international beekeeping as Dadant-Blatt is standardized by AFNOR according to "NF U82-101:1950-03-01" and maintains bee space at all points, which ensures intercompatibility and reduces production and operating costs.
+For international beekeeping, it is important that the magazine hive system used in professional international beekeeping as Dadant-Blatt is standardized by AFNOR according to "NF U82-101:1950-03-01" and maintains bee space at all points, which ensures intercompatibility and reduces production and operating costs.